Regulation of Gene Expression

 Relative Quantifications Analysis using micPCR Software.

 Using real-time PCR (qPCR) for gene expression analysis has been an established method for some time now.
-The simplest aim of gene expression analysis is to compare the amount of mRNA for specific targets between a treatment group and a control group to help better understand the normal or disease state of any biological system.
+The aim of gene expression analysis is to compare the amount of mRNA between a treatment group and control group.
+This gives better understanding of the normal or disease state of any biological system.

 The process begins with the extraction and isolation of mRNA from a biological sample such as tissue or liquid biopsy.
 As the mRNA cannot be used in PCR, it must first be converted to cDNA using reverse transcription (RT).
 RT-qPCR can be achieved in either a one-step or two step procedure.
 To account for variations in starting template and RT efficiency, an endogenous housekeeping gene is also amplified.
 This reference gene is used to normalise for the variations, and as such it must be proven to not vary in expression profile between treatment and control groups.
 The geNorm method developed by Jo Vandesompole et al. in 2002 is one such method for determining reference gene stability between groups.